 Hollywood has found Fripp Island fascinating as well.
 In fact, it was at the Ocean Creek venue and the surrounding tidal marsh that was used as a film set for both Forrest Gump and Disney’s The Jungle Book!
 Additionally, Jacques Cousteau has said that Ocean Creek is framed by some of the world’s most fertile and pristine salt marshes.

 Fripp Island Resort, just like its history, is popular for those who seek to avoid the commonplace.
 Some of our guests desire to stay in intimate villas, while others rent large luxurious homes.
-At Fripp Island Resort we are committed to one simple goal: something for everyone.
+At Fripp Island Resort we are committed to one simple goal: something for everyone at one of the very finest of all South Carolina Resorts.
 So whether your preference is enjoying an action packed week of family activities, or if you look forward to lounging on the beach with a good book, search Fripp Island Resort for your perfect island rental home.